 Tennessee is known for its friendly faces and beautiful places, but all of that seems to amplify during the Christmas season.
-There’s just nothing like spending the holiday in Tennessee, and what’s more Tennessean than a small, charming, Southern town?
-We’ve compiled a list of some of the best towns in the state where you and your loved ones can visit and enjoy (and participate in) all of the holiday cheer you can handle.
+There’s just nothing like spending the holidays in Tennessee, and what’s more Tennessean than a small, charming, Southern town?
+We’ve compiled a list of some of the best Christmas towns in Tennessee where you and your loved ones can visit and enjoy (and participate in) all of the holiday cheer you can handle.

 What are your favorite Christmas towns in Tennessee?
 Let us know!
 And as if you needed it, here are 10 more reasons to love Christmas in Tennessee.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What are some of the best Christmas towns in Tennessee?